gregnewkirk/gregnewkirkdotcom/index.md

 ## Experience

-### _Graduate Student, Microbiology Department_ at University of California, Riverside in the Giraldo Lab (2017-current)
+### _Graduate Student, Microbiology Department_ at the University of California, Riverside in the Giraldo Lab (2017-current)

 - Graduate Student Association Representative for Microbiology
 - Member, UC Student-Workers Union